There’s nothing in this world that we love more than our golden retriever, but boy does he bring a whole new meaning to the term “chaos on walks.”

 #7: The Sunflower Crochet Harness That Makes Every Park Walk Feel Like a Pinterest Photoshoot

 This harness is worked in off-white cotton yarn with hand-crocheted sunflower appliqués in golden yellow and warm brown centers.
-The whole piece has this dreamy, bohemian cottage feel — like something straight off your Pinterest board.
-And the little pink rhinestone paw tag hanging from the front?
-Chef’s kiss.
+The whole harness has a dreamy, bohemian cottage feeling.
+It’s just what I imagine the little girl in my Pinterest board would wear!
+I also love the little pink rhinestone paw tag hanging off the front.

-The construction uses a granny square-style flat panel that sits across the chest, connected by adjustable soft fabric straps on each side.
-It pairs with a braided white rope leash that matches the yarn texture so well it looks intentional.
-You’ll want to grab a sparkle ID charm in pink or rose gold to complete the look — they clip right onto the front ring.
+Quilted in a unique granny square style flat panel that lays across the chest, then fastened with the adjustable soft fabric straps on each side.
+The flat panel has braided white rope leash that is made of the same yarn texture, making it look like a well thought out choice.
+Add a sparkle ID charm in the color of pink or rose gold that clip onto the front ring.

-Real talk: cotton yarn breathes way better than nylon webbing in summer heat, which means your pup stays comfortable on those long afternoon walks instead of overheating under a stiff harness.
+Real talk: cotton yarn way better than nylon webbing because it breathes and your dog stays cooler especially on those long afternoon walks during the heat of summer.

-Hand-wash this in cold water with gentle soap and reshape it flat to dry — it holds its structure beautifully that way.
-This would honestly make the most thoughtful gift for a dog mom friend, and you can find similar styles browsing 12 Best Dog Gift Ideas: Top Picks for Every Pooch.
+Wash in cold water with gentle soap, reshape flat and lay flat to dry.
+So cute!
+Would make a great gift for a dog mom friend!
+You can find similar styles here: 12 Best Dog Gift Ideas: Top Picks for Every Pooch.

 📸 Photo credit: Instagram @the_gardnergirls